Chart Color Schemes

 Barton features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Barton, as assessed in the latest Census, 6.2% of dwellings were houses while 93.8% were other types such as semi-detached properties, apartments, and 'other' dwellings.
-In comparison, across the Australian Capital Territory (ACT), 63.3% of dwellings were houses with 36.7% being other types.
+In Barton, as per the latest Census evaluation, 6.2% of dwellings were houses while 93.8% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
+This contrasts with the Australian Capital Territory's dwelling structure which was 63.3% houses and 36.7% other dwellings.
 Home ownership in Barton stood at 22.3%, with mortgaged dwellings at 28.8% and rented ones at 48.9%.
-The median monthly mortgage repayment in Barton was $2,015, lower than the ACT average of $2,080.
-The median weekly rent in Barton was $525, higher than the ACT figure of $450.
-Nationally, Barton's mortgage repayments exceeded the Australian average of $1,863 and rents were substantially higher than the national figure of $375.
+The median monthly mortgage repayment in Barton was $2,015, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Barton was $525, higher than the Australian Capital Territory's $450.
+Nationally, Barton's median monthly mortgage repayments were above the Australian average of $1,863, and rents were significantly higher than the national figure of $375.

 Frequently Asked Questions - Housing